Puerto Princesa: E-tricycle

-This did not discourage the previous mayor Hagedorn from pursuing a dream of seeing all electric vehicles, especially replacing the gas tricycles in the city.
-There was a dealership for these trikes on the north highway but it closed down in 2011.

 Although Puerto Princesa has this bold plan for electric vehicles, the municipal government and tourist office has stated (when asked by a tourist in August 2011), that it has no published or announced plan for providing for the current and future needs and safety of pedestrians or bicycle riders.
 Spaces for walking and bicycling from one place to another are not being considered.